cucumber/docs/content/docs/guides/parallel-execution.md

 	8. `datatable-dependencies.jar` [`1.1.12`](http://central.maven.org/maven2/io/cucumber/datatable-dependencies/1.1.12/datatable-dependencies-1.1.12.jar)
 	9. `tag-expressions.jar` [`1.1.1`](http://central.maven.org/maven2/io/cucumber/tag-expressions/1.1.1/tag-expressions-1.1.1.jar)

-- Create a folder for the step definition classes and feature files.
-Let us call it `cukecli`.
-Create two folders inside it called `parallel` and `features`.
+- Create a folder named `cukecli` and a folder `parallel` inside it, to keep the step definition classes and feature files.

-- Create the **two feature files** (`scenarios.feature` and `scenariooutlines.feature`) inside the `features` folder as described in the JUnit section.
+- Create the **two feature files** (`scenarios.feature` and `scenariooutlines.feature`) inside the `parallel` folder as described in the JUnit section.

 - Create the **step definition class** in the `parallel` folder as described in the JUnit section.

-- Open up a terminal window and navigate to the source folder of the project, in our case `cukecli`.
+- Open up a **terminal window** and navigate to the source folder of the project, in our case `cukecli`.

 - Compile the step definition class.
-Add the **path to the folder containing cucumber jars to the classpath using the -cp option**.
+Add the **path to the folder containing cucumber jars to the classpath** using the **-cp** option.

 ```shell
 javac -cp .;<path to cucumber jar folder>/* ./parallel/Stepdefs.java